Green Valley-Sahuarita Samaritans

 A person who moves from place to place, within a country or, in common usage, between countries

-he eastern section of Arizona including the Arizona-Mexico border between the New Mexico state line and the Yuma, Arizona County line, a length of 262 miles
+Tucson Sector Covers most of the state of Arizona from the New Mexico state line to the Yuma, Arizona, County line, a length of 262 miles

 Proudly powered by Weebly